 In truth, logo guidelines are written by people who are less designers than they are administrators themselves as a way to exert control over any new bursts of creativity that might happen in the organization.
 It’s a remarkable duality: the creative guy makes a logo, jots down some rules, then tells other creatives that they can’t be creative after that point.
 Granted, there can be a big difference between a good design and a well-intended but horrible design.
 But, that’s where common sense and a good eye comes into play.
 You can’t legislate good taste, but you can encourage creativity.

 Be creative.
 Break your own borders and design rules.
+Create logos with both logo elements and words.
 You will find new ones that lie just out of view.
 That is lively, interesting and reactive design.
 And that’s much more fun and effective than a stuffy rule book.